-In 2017, Doctors Without Borders/Médecins Sans Frontières (MSF) carried out emergency interventions and continued to assist victims of violence in Colombia.
+Doctors Without Borders/Médecins Sans Frontières (MSF) supports migrants, relatives of victims of forced disappearances, displaced people, and victims of violence in Colombia.

 MSF is currently working along the border with Venezuela to assist Venezuelan migrants.
 In Norte de Santander, Arauca, and La Guajira departments, our teams work in hospitals and via mobile clinics to support Venezuelan migrants without access to medical services, as well as those who pass through on their way to other places.
 Also among our patients are Colombian returnees who had crossed into Venezuela fleeing violence in their country decades before, and who are no longer recognized by the national health system.

 Our teams along the border focus on providing primary and sexual and reproductive health care.
 This is in large part because migrants and others not affiliated with the national system are only legally entitled to receive emergency care at state health facilities, which leaves large and dangerous gaps in essential medical services, especially for pregnant women and children who develop illnesses due to inadequate living conditions.
 MSF teams also offer mental health care; treatment for chronic diseases including asthma, diabetes and hypertension; and social worker services.

 In spite of the peace process between the government and the FARC rebel group, there are still frequent outbreaks of violence in some areas of the country.
 Thousands of civilians are subjected to forced confinement or displacement due to clashes between armed groups and criminal organizations over territory, and many community leaders have been assassinated.
 In 2018, our emergency team traveled to Chocó, Norte de Santander, and Arauca to assist people displaced by the conflict and called for more aid to be delivered to the affected communities.